 - CHOPPING.
 Finely dice ½ an onion and mince 2-3 cloves of garlic.
 Remove the fresh sage off the stem and tear into smaller pieces.

 - SAUTÉING.
 Melt 3 tablespoons of butter until the butter makes tiny bubbles.
 Add the fresh sage and cook for 2-3 minutes.
 Use a slotted spoon to remove the sage leaves.
 Next, add the onion and the garlic into the sage-infused butter and sauté over medium-low heat until soft; about 5-7 minutes.
-Add the mixture into the bowl with the ground turkey and combine well.
+Add the mixture into the bowl with the ground turkey and combine it well.

 - ALMOND CRUMBS.
 Melt the remaining tablespoon of butter and add 1 cup of unblanched almond flour.
 Cook over medium-low heat until golden brown.
 Stir regularly.
 Season with salt and pepper

 - SHAPING TURKEY MEATBALLS.
 Add the almond crumbs to the ground turkey mixture.
 Combine well, but make sure that you don't overwork the meat.
 Use your hands to form the meatballs.
 I like smaller meatballs.
 If you make them larger make sure that you extend the cooking time.
 ALWAYS make sure that the internal temperature is at or above 165°F.

 - COOKING THE MEATBALLS.
 Heat 1 tablespoon of olive oil (avocado oil works well, too) over medium-high heat.
 Once the oil is sizzling hot, add the meatballs and cook for 6-8 minutes (depending on the size of your meatballs), flip over and cook for an additional 6-8 minutes.

 More Simple Recipes